hashicorp/katakoda/terraform-organize-configuration/step1.md

 Refer to the [AWS Get Started collection](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started) or the [AWS Provider Registry page](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) to learn different ways to authenticate the AWS provider.

-## Review Monolithic Configuration
+## Review monolithic configuration

 Now that you have configured the AWS provider, review the rest of the configuration found in `main.tf`{{open}}.
-This configuration will create two s3 buckets, each configured to host a static website, and each containing a single `index.html`.
+This configuration will create two S3 buckets, each configured to host a static website, and each containing a single `index.html`.
 One bucket will be for your `dev` environment, and the other for `prod`.